tgmarinho/Goat-Beat-/README.md

 # Goat-Beat-

-A new project of goat.
-We go create an "eletronic table" with goat scream, i started the project but we have so work, if you can help us, we thank (I am brazilian..... dont judge my english)
+A new project of the goat.
+We go create an "electronic table" with goat scream, I started the project but we have too work if you can help us thank you!

+## Things I need todo
+* Make it works on mobile